nicholasbishop/aws-build/README.md

 explicit directory to build.
 By default the master branch of `lambda-rust` is used; a different one can be set with `--rev`.

+The lambda package will be output to `lambda-target/lambda/release/lambda-build.zip`.

 ```
 lambda-build [<project>] [--repo <repo>] [--rev <rev>] [--cmd <cmd>]